-In application, High Road approach always yields better work environment.
-It produces more motivated employees, higher employee satisfaction and lower employee turnover thus, leading to healthier organizational growth.
+In application, the High Road approach always yields a better work environment.
+It produces more motivated employees, higher employee satisfaction, and lower employee turnover thus, leading to healthier organizational growth.
 The Low Road approach always proves to be detrimental to the existence and reputation of the organization in the long run.
 It restricts employee growth and voice.
-It often results in emergence of employee unions asking for their rights.
+It often results in the emergence of employee unions asking for their rights.

 Sharing the benefits of human resource management

 The human resource department has to perform all those functions which inculcate the feeling of security and growth among the employees.
-Companies having more employee centered human resource approach tend to stand on stronger foundations of employee retention, loyalty and a focused commitment towards organizational goals.
+Companies having a more employee-centered human resource approach tend to stand on stronger foundations of employee retention, loyalty, and a focused commitment towards organizational goals.